MPH Practicum in Nutritional Sciences

 Updated October 3, 2014

-Please join us for a weekly seminar series that will examine sustainability and nutrition security as it pertains to food, nutrition, and health including topics such as global sustainability, greenhouse gas emissions, agroecology, food systems, and climate change.
+Please join us for our Winter 2015 seminar series that will examine critical issues in global nutrition, such as malnutrition, hidden hunger, and dual burden of disease, focusing on food justice and the right to food both in Seattle–King County and globally.
 The seminar is open to all UW faculty, staff, and students.
 Seminar Schedule